eduvpn/documentation/API.md

 The `two_factor_supported_methods` MAY be set, containing a list of enabled 2FA methods on the server.
 Failure to take the value of this key in account MAY result in errors when trying to enroll for a 2FA method not supported.
+An empty array, `[]`, means 2FA support is completely disabled.

 ## Create a Configuration